freenas/freenas-docs/userguide/tasks.rst

 previous copy, or Windows files, :ref:`Replication Tasks` are often the faster and better solution.

-Rsync is single-threaded, so gains little from multiple processor cores.
+Rsync is single-threaded and gains little from multiple processor cores.
 To see whether rsync is currently running, use :samp:`pgrep rsync` from the :ref:`Shell`.